Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Introduction

-The learnings from this paper can help TC clinicians to design network interventions that might increase the graduation rate.
-For example, one can assign a successful “buddy” to the “at-risk” TC residents if network influence meaningfully impacts graduation status.
-On the contrary, if latent homophily explains the correlation between the graduation status of network-connected neighbors, then such an intervention is less likely to have any positive impact on graduation.
-Therefore, it is crucial to disentangle the two effects.
+The learnings from this paper can help TC clinicians design network interventions that might increase the graduation rate.
+For example, one can assign a successful ``buddy" to the ``at-risk" TC residents if network influence meaningfully impacts graduation status.
+On the contrary, if latent homophily explains the correlation between the graduation status of network-connected neighbors, then such an intervention is less likely to impact graduation positively.
+Therefore, it is crucial to separate the two effects.
 The same principle applies to a variety of interventions that could be applied in TCs and other mutual aid-based systems that aim at recovery from substance abuse.
-There is evidence that gratitude practices are of value in building quality of life as well as social networks \citep{chang2012pay}, but quantifying it will require the ability to parse homophily from peer influence.

-Recently, several authors have put forth solutions to the problem of separating peer influence from latent homophily, including using latent communities from a stochastic block model (SBM) \cite{mcfowland2021estimating}, and joint modeling an outcome equation and social network formation model \cite{goldsmith2013social,hsieh2016social}.
+Recently, several authors have put forth solutions to the problem of separating peer influence from latent homophily in observational data.
+The methodology includes using latent communities from a stochastic block model (SBM) \citep{mcfowland2021estimating}, and joint modeling an outcome equation and social network formation model \citep{goldsmith2013social,hsieh2016social}.
+There is another strand of research on estimating the effects of peer attributes on an agent's outcome with randomized peer groups \cite{li2019randomization,basse2024randomization}, or spillovers in exogenous treatments with randomized treatment assignments \cite{toulis2013estimation}.